 - Orange Rockverb

-So, in examining Class A vs Class B Amplifiers, we know that first, Class A vs Class B turns into Class A vs Class AB.
-And even though there are some fine amps made using a Class B design, they are farther between than the other types.
+So, in examining Class A and Class B Amplifiers, we can see that the Class A vs Class B discussion really turns into a Class A vs Class AB comparison.
 There are plenty of great uses for Class A amplifiers.
 Most DIY tube kits are Class A and sound great.
 They are perfect for practice and recording.
-Class B is what you need when you want to get loud for live performance as well as recording.
+Class B is what you need when you want to get loud for live performance, as well as recording certain types of music.

 So, we hope that we’ve helped clear up any questions you might have about the different types of tube amps (we’ll have to tell you about the other types at another time).
-If you’ve learned something about Class A vs Class B amplifiers, please share this article on Facebook and Twitter.
-And be sure to visit us at humbuckersoup.com and take a look at our other articles on guitar electronics.
+If you’ve learned something about Class A and Class B amplifiers, please feel free to share this article on Facebook and Twitter.
+And be sure to visit us at humbuckersoup.com to take a look at other articles on guitar electronics.